TGDivy/TGDivy/README.md

 ## 💬🌞

-> For fast-acting relief try slowing down. ~ Lily Tomlin
+> Sadness is but a wall between two gardens. ~ Kahlil Gibran

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )